Skip to main content

 • Pregnant women

-Children are eligible for the fluenz vaccine if they are aged 2 and 3 on 31st August 2024.
+Children are eligible for the fluenz vaccine if they are aged between two and three on 31st August 2025 (date of birth on or after 1st September 2021 and on or before 31st August 2023).